 Home

-If you wish to learn about the Policy Priority Inference programme of research, please visit its official website: policypriority.org.
-Finally, if you are interested in complexity economics, computational social science, or development economics, check out my book:
+You can find the open source code of all my projects in my GitHub at the bottom of this website.
+Alternatively, if you wish to learn about the Policy Priority Inference programme of research, please visit its official website: policypriority.org.
+Finally, if you are interested in complexity economics, computational social science, or development economics, take a look at my book: